Better Understanding Calf Immunity

-- Determine if an injectable Mycobacterium bovis BCG vaccine or Mycobacterium paratuberculosis (MAP) bacterin vaccine can train innate immunity in neonatal calves to provide enhanced immune responses.
+- Determine if an injectable Mycobacterium paratuberculosis bacterin vaccine (Silirum®) or a commercial preparation of mycobacterial cell wall material (Immunocidin®) can train innate immunity in neonatal calves to improve immune responses.

-- Determine if trained innate immune cells primed using an injectable BCG or MAP bacterin vaccine can populate lymphoid tissues in the ruminant small intestine and display enhanced responses to microbial stimuli.
+- Determine if trained innate immune cells primed using Silirum® or Immunocidin® can occupy the ruminant small intestine and have an improved response to microbial pathogens.

 What they DID

 Eight- to thirteen-day old calves received either a placebo, Silirum® vaccine, or Immunocidin®.
 At two and four weeks post-vaccination, white blood cells were collected and re-stimulated in vitro with various pathogens to see if Silirum® and Immunocidin® vaccinated calves had an enhanced immune response compared to the calves who received the placebo.

 Calves were then euthanized at four weeks post-vaccination to collect intestinal tissue in order to isolate intestinal immune cells.
 These intestinal immune cells were incubated in vitro with various pathogens to compare if the cells isolated from Silirum® and Immunocidin® vaccinated calves had a greater immune response compared to the placebo calves.